ComunidadAylas/PackSquash/README.md

     <result ZIP file>            The path to the resulting ZIP file, ready to be distributed.
 ```

-## Potentials for improvement
+## 💡 Potentials for improvement
 These are some tweaks to the application which could further improve the compression it achieves, but are not scheduled for a release.
 Feel free to submit a PR with some (or all) of these changes!

+* Implement an "append mode", which only adds to a result ZIP file resource pack files which are newer than it (so the entire ZIP file isn't generated again if a single file changes).
 * Determine unused assets (models, textures, sounds...) by analyzing JSON files, and skip them from the result ZIP file.
-* Understand the OGG format more, to remove metadata from it.
+* Add a way to allow skipping the downmix to mono, ideally with file or folder granularity.
+* Never generate [Vorbis comments](https://en.wikipedia.org/wiki/Vorbis_comment) in OGG files.
+Currently, PackSquash passes through the input file metadata.
 * Implement TTF minification.

-* Implement an "append mode", which only adds to a result ZIP file resource pack files which are newer than it (so the entire ZIP file isn't generated again if a single file changes).
+## ✉️ Contact and support
+Like the license says, this software is provided without any warranty, with the hope that you find it useful.
+But that doesn't mean I don't welcome constructive feedback, suggestions, congratulations or assisting you on your usage of PackSquash (if I can and want to).
+If you wish to drop me a line for whatever reason related to PackSquash, you can contact me on Discord: _AlexTMjugador#5124_.

+Also, if you speak Spanish, you may find that _Comunidad Aylas_, our Spanish-speaking community, suits you well.
+You can join us on Discord: https://discord.gg/RVAgQRS.
+Don't forget to introduce yourself!